10 Best Auto Insurance Companies in Florida (2026)

 Which is the best car insurance company in Florida?

 Which company is best for car insurance?
-Auto-Owners ranks as the best car insurance company in Florida thanks to its A++ financial strength rating, high claims satisfaction, and low rates of $43 per month for minimum coverage.
+Geico ranks as the best car insurance company in Florida thanks to its A++ financial strength rating, high claims satisfaction, and low rates of $40 per month for minimum coverage.
 It consistently performs well for both customer service and affordability.

 What is the most used insurance company in Florida?

 State Farm is one of the most widely used insurance companies in Florida, known for its large market share, local agent network, and low-cost coverage.
-State Farm insurance starts at $44 per month for minimum liability and $132 per month for full coverage.
+State Farm car insurance in Florida starts at $44 per month for minimum liability and $132 per month for full coverage.

-The ideal coverage in Florida includes more than the state minimum of $10,000 PIP and $10,000 property damage liability.
+Florida’s state minimum is $10,000 PIP and $10,000 property damage liability.
 Most experts recommend adding bodily injury liability, uninsured motorist coverage, and collision and comprehensive auto insurance for full protection.
+Learn more in our guide: Collision vs. Comprehensive Auto Insurance

 Who is the largest auto insurer in Florida?